Why Minor in Women's, Gender, and Sexuality Studies Studies

 All professions benefit from a strong understanding of the issues of diversity, equity, and inclusion.
 When getting a job, many interviewers will ask for experience in these arenas, as companies strive to create positive working environments for all people.

-A minor in Women and Gender Studies attests to a commitment to a positive workplace and an understanding of the diverse needs of different populations.
+A minor in Women's, Gender, and Sexuality Studies attests to a commitment to a positive workplace and an understanding of the diverse needs of different populations.
 Particularly in traditionally male-oriented professions like doctors and scientists, companies want to invite the diversity that can positivelty impact both their working situations and their bottom lines.

-Prepare Yourself for an Inclusive Future: Business Major, W&GS Minor
+Prepare Yourself for an Inclusive Future: Business Major, WGSS Minor

 Now more than ever before, workplaces are investing in employees who demonstrate strong interpersonal skills and a commitment to safe office environments.
 In fact, many successful business companies and organizations are looking to expand and hire for diversity programs within the company.